Jagoum/Administrative-task/manage_user.md

 # Administrative Tasks
 ## Introduction
 Administrative tasks are tasks managed by a system administrator.
-System administrattion also known as sysadmins are information technology (IT) professionals who make sure an organisation's computer systems are functioning and meet the needs of the organisation.
+System administrators also known as sysadmins are information technology (IT) professionals who make sure an organisation's computer systems are functioning and meet the needs of the organisation.
 System administrators support, troubleshoot, and maintain computer servers and networks.
 In this section we will be discussing more on;
 1. Manage user and group accounts and related system files
 1. Automate system administrative tasks by scheduling jobs